puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 ## Overview

-The recommended way to configure Microsoft Edge is to use Microsoft Intune "Administrative Templates profile" as described in the [Configure Microsoft Edge policy settings with Microsoft Intune](https://docs.microsoft.com/deployedge/configure-edge-with-intune) article.
-You can also configure Microsoft Edge using [custom settings for Windows 10 devices](https://docs.microsoft.com/intune/configuration/custom-settings-windows-10).
-The custom settings option is helpful for evaluating or testing a Microsoft Edge setting that isn’t available yet in the Microsoft Intune "Administrative Templates profile".
+The recommended way to configure Microsoft Edge is to use Administrative Templates in a Microsoft Intune profile, as described in the [Configure Microsoft Edge policy settings with Microsoft Intune](https://docs.microsoft.com/deployedge/configure-edge-with-intune) article.
+You can also configure Microsoft Edge using [custom settings for Windows 10 devices](https://docs.microsoft.com/intune/configuration/custom-settings-windows-10) if you want to evaluate or test a setting that isn’t available yet in the Microsoft Edge Administrative Templates.

-Configuring Microsoft Edge with MDM requires the following two part process:
+Configuring Microsoft Edge with MDM uses the following two part process:

-- Ingest the Microsoft Edge ADMX file into Intune.
+- [Ingest the Microsoft Edge ADMX file into Intune](#ingest-the-microsoft-edge-admx-file-into-intune).
+The Microsoft Edge administrative template is ingested into Intune  to create an Open Mobile Alliance Uniform Resource Identifier (OMA-URI).
-- Configure a policy using custom OMA-URI settings.
+- [Configure a policy using custom OMA-URI settings](#configure-a-policy-using-custom-oma-uri-settings).
+Use the custom OMA-URI to configure a Microsoft Edge policy with Intune.

+In addition to using Microsoft Intune to configure Microsoft Edge on Windows 10, you can use [Mobile Device Management (MDM)](https://docs.microsoft.com/windows/client-management/mdm/) with your preferred Enterprise Mobility Management (EMM) or an MDM provider that supports [ADMX Ingestion](https://docs.microsoft.com/windows/client-management/mdm/win32-and-centennial-app-policy-configuration).

 > [!IMPORTANT]
 > As a best practice, don’t use a custom OMA-URI and the Administration templates profile to configure the same Microsoft Edge setting.
 If an organization deploys the same policy using both a custom OMA-URI and an Administrative template profile, but with different values, users will get unpredictable results.
 We strongly recommend backing out your OMA-URI profile before using the Adminstration templates profile.